Stillante-Peruro/Feel-da-Beats/README.md

 - ACRCloud

 ## System Design
-We used Use Case Diagram and Sequence Diagram to design & plan our NeuroParenting app precisely.
+We used Use Case Diagram and Sequence Diagram to design & plan our Feel da Beats app precisely.

 ### Use Case Diagram
 [Use Case Diagram](https://github.com/Stillante-Peruro/Feel-da-Beats/blob/main/screenshot/UseCaseDiagram.pdf) (Download in PDF)